-Although same-sex marriage is now legal in all 50 states, the LGBT community may still have different needs with regards to estate planning, and we are sensitive to those needs.
+Although same-sex marriage is now legal in all 50 states, the LGBTQ community may still have different needs with regards to estate planning, and we are sensitive to those needs.
 Everyone can benefit from a good estate plan, however, estate planning may be even more important for same-sex couples.

 Important estate planning issues facing same-sex couples